Strength & Conditioning - Why Only Elite Athletes Use Olympic-Style Weightlifting / Sample Program Design

 Ben Foodman - Sport Psychology & Neurofeedback, Charlotte, North Carolina

 Olympic-style weightlifting consists of the snatch & the clean and jerk.
 I have talked about these lifts & program designs in previous Training Reports, but for today I want to review what these lifts are.
 The snatch is considered to be the most demanding exercise not only of the two lifts, but to all other exercise movements.
 This lift is demanding in both athleticism and requires the most explosive power development of any known exercise.
-In one single movement with no breaks, the athlete holds the bar with a wide grip, and lifts the bar directly over their head (USE THIS LINK to watch the video of the athlete in the main picture above performing this lift).
+In one single movement with no breaks, the athlete holds the bar with a wide grip, and lifts the bar directly over their head.

 The clean and jerk is much different compared to the snatch.
 The clean and jerk requires explosiveness, but is much more of a maximum strength development exercise than the snatch (this lift is only second to the snatch in terms of what it requires in explosive power).
 The athlete grabs the bar at shoulder length, lifts the bar up to their clavicles (the clean) and then punches the bar over their head in one single motion (the jerk).
 So what is happening on an anatomy and physiology level that could allow athletes to generate explosiveness through these lifts?